 So, there is something that I am struggling to reconcile in my own head.
 On one side, you need to continually push yourself to be and do better… on the other side you also need to know when you have done well and reward yourself.
 But how do you know when to do what?

-What happens though is that when you reach that number and you want to keep pushing beyond it, nine times out of 10 you end up giving back all the money you had made, then get all angry with yourself and trade like a cardboard box for a little while and end up going red on the day.
-This has happened to me literally almost three times in a row now.
-I reach my ‘daily average’ and I think “meh, I can do better”, keep trading actively and end the day red near or at my max loss limit.
+What happens though is that when you reach that number and you want to keep pushing beyond it, nine times out of 10 you end up giving back all the money you had made.
+Then you get all angry with yourself and trade like a cardboard box for a little while, and end up red on the day.
+This has now happened to me nearly three times in a row.
+I reach my ‘daily average’ and I think “meh, I can do better”, keep trading actively and end the day red, near red, or at my max loss limit.

-So in essence, the only way to breach the barrier is to breach the barrier… but nine times out of 10 it is actually better to not try to breach the barrier, take the money and go home.
-So, the challenge is to know when to push beyond and when not too.
+So in essence, the only way to breach the barrier is to breach the barrier… but nine times out of 10 it is actually better to not try to breach the barrier, to take the money and go home.
+So, the challenge is to know when to push beyond and when not.

 So here is my strategy to deal with it (at least, this is what makes sense to me).
 Back in the day I used to be a pretty good show jumper, so I am going to liken day trading to show jumping.
 The goal is to win, but in order to win a competition there are certain milestones that need to be achieved first.

-First you need a clear round, without this you cannot advance to the jump off.
-Although before you can worry about a clear round, you need to make it through a round without being disqualified.
+You need a clear round to get to the jump off.
+But before you can worry about a clear round, you need to make it through a round without being disqualified.
 Disqualification would be reaching the max loss limit for the day.
 Making it through the round would be any amount of profit between 0 and the daily average.
-A clear round would be 150% of the daily average (so in show jumping clear rounds are pretty hard to come by – fact).
+A clear round would be 150% of the daily average (in show jumping clear rounds are pretty hard to come by – fact).

-There is no shame in taking a few penalties at a show jumping show and not making it to the jump off.
-80% of riders don’t, but they still love riding and are still at the shows.
-When you do make it to the jump off though, odds are you are going to get a prize.
+There is no shame in taking a few penalties (aka knocking down the fences or being too slow) at a show and not making it to the jump off.
+Most (like 80% ) of riders don’t, but they still love riding and are still at the shows.
+When you do make it to the jump-off though, odds are you are going to get a prize.